Personal Injury Damages & Lawsuit Compensation

-From a legal perspective, “personal injury” is a very broad term that includes any accidents that can be blamed on one party—from slipping on a wet floor to a fatal car crash.
-To cover this wide range of potential accidents, there are many different forms of personal injury compensation.
+From a legal perspective, “personal injury” includes any accidents that one party can blame on another—from slipping on a wet floor to a fatal car crash.
+Various compensation types address this array of potential accidents.

-The type and amount of benefits you receive will depend on the circumstances of your specific situation.
+The benefits you receive will depend on your specific situation.
 Hiring an Indiana personal injury lawyer to help you could significantly increase the benefits you recover from your lawsuit.

 Types of Personal Injury Compensation